Jordan Lake Open Water Challenge Saturday, April 29, 2023

 You may warm up as much as you’d like, but please keep it near the start/finish area.
 We will have a couple kayakers out by 745AM to watch out for you, but the main fleet doesn’t launch ‘till the race gets going.

-You must be 12 or older to compete in the 1 mile swims and 14 or older to compete in the 2 mile swims.
+You must be 10+ to compete in the .6 miler, 12 or older to compete in the 1+ mile swims and 14 or older to compete in the 2+ mile swims.
+Exceptions may be made for advanced AG swimmers; please email the RD.

 As close as we can get to:

-For the 0.6 milers: top ten overall men and women
+For the 1k: top ten overall men and women

 For the 1.2 and 2.4 milers: Top 3 overall men / women, top male/female master (over 40), and top 3 in each 5 year age group (15-19, 20-24, etc).
 No duplication of awards.
 We will run the 1.2 awards a bit before the 2.4 awards, but don’t make any promises on the exact time other than to say, as soon as we can.
 You must be present to receive your award.
 We don't mail them out.